ahmadshakir21/My-Todo-Application/README.md

 # RICORDARE

-A new Flutter app will use for write your tasks that you want to doing this tasks and for remembering your task.
+A new Flutter app can be used for your to-do list, gentle reminder, organizing your schedule or agenda as well.
+It developed in a very basic way considering the user experience, user friendly as much as possible and it does.
+User can register through their email address and create an account where they can start easily with the app and add their tasks, update, delete and logout at any time.

 ## RICORDARE Logo